 Competitions like these and other activities and programs provided through organizations like FFA and 4-H build confidence, develop knowledge and assist youth in developing a network that will be with them for their entire life.
 A network of friends, advisors and industry contacts that they can call on for years to come.
 This is invaluable.
 Networking is important, and it's never too early to start.

 While the event this morning involved FFA and not 4-H, 4-H provides similar skills.
-Most people who know me now laugh when I tell them I used to be shy and would actually run away if I had to do any type of public speaking (or even talk to anyone for that matter).
+Most people who know me now laugh when I tell them I used to be shy and would actually run away if I had to do any type of public speaking.
 I was that girl in kindergarten who wouldn't even talk to the teacher.
 Even in sixth grade I still wouldn't talk.
-Now I won't shut up.
-Mom jokes I'm making up for lost time.
-I get especially excited when the topic involves dairy.

 My 4-H club was about more than just showing cows.
-We did demonstrations--essentially public speaking about a dairy topic--in front of the entire club/parents and answered questions afterward.
+We did demonstrations - essentially public speaking about a dairy topic - in front of the entire club/parents and answered questions afterward.
 One year, my brother, who was probably 14 at the time, did his demonstration on fatty liver in dairy cows.
 I still remember one of the 4-H dads who has a dairy across the road from us focusing so intently on the presentation.
 That was because he recently had a cow with fatty liver.
-The topic was probably a little advanced for my brother, but he did a great job.
-He also learned a lot about it.
+The topic was probably a little advanced for my brother, but he did a great job and learned a lot about it.
 In addition to demonstrations, we also created an educational display for the fairs to help teach fairgoers more about dairy farming.